Update browser for a secure Minnesota Orchestra experience

 In the weeks following, the DEI Committee facilitated a series of small group meetings to enable musicians, staff and Board members to give feedback and offer ideas for pilot projects that the Orchestra would undertake as part of a long-term racial equity plan.
 In August 2020, the Committee approved and commenced three Learning Projects for the 2020-21 season designed to focus carefully on efforts to reduce the Minnesota Orchestra’s reliance on and reproduction of white privilege, in order to build more mutually beneficial relationships with AMELIA individuals, organization and communities.

 In February 2022, the Orchestra performed its first-ever Lunar New Year concert, curated by Principal Bassoon Fei Xie and featuring conductor Junping Qian, Assistant Concertmaster Rui Du, pipa player Gao Hong, jing hu master Zhengang Xie and yue qin master Mei Hu.
 Enthusiastically embraced by the community, the concert is now an annual tradition.
-Similarly, the organization offered its first Juneteenth concert in June 2023, with a third annual event slated for 2025.
+Similarly, the organization offered its first Juneteenth concert in June 2023, with a fourth annual event slated for 2026.

 *AMELIA = African, Middle Eastern, Latin, Indigenous, Asian.